Easterm Bluebird Nest View

-This bluebird nest box sits in a field on the edge of Mendon Ponds Park in Monroe County, New York State
+Bluebird nest box on the edge of Mendon Ponds County Park.
+Monroe County, New York State

 These images were obtained by mounting a camera with a view inside a bluebird nest box .
 Abundant insects from the nearby ponds as well as abundant berry bushes and mulberry trees provide food for the bluebirds.

 The Eastern Bluebird, Sialia sialis, is the State bird of New York.
 This brightly colored member of the thrush family was once commonly found through Eastern North America.
 Some of the Eastern Bluebird’s relatives in the thrush family include the Mountain Bluebird, Western Bluebird and the American Robin.
 This beautiful blue, red and white bird has an average length of 7 inches and a wing span of 11 – 13 inches.
 Unlike the rich songs of the American Robin and the Wood Thrush the Eastern Bluebirds song is thin.
 The song is a pleasing soft phrase of mellow whistles chiti WEEW wewidoo.

 The Eastern Bluebird prefers open land with scattered trees or fence post for perching.
 Its’ traditional habitats are meadows, orchards, and farmland edges.
 Today this species has adapted to its’ changing environment and is now found on golf courses, parks, gardens and roadsides.
 Whatever habitat they choose it must provide adequate feeding sources, especially insects and plants